iArcanic/irsm-cw2/executive-report.md

 # 1 Introduction

-This executive report provides a brief but comprehensive insight into the proposed Information Security Policy Framework containing policies that are specifically designed for the high-tech 400 employee company to be compliant with UK governmental security requirements.
+This executive report provides a brief but comprehensive insight into the Information Security Policy Framework containing policies that are specifically designed for the high-tech 400 employee company to be compliant with UK governmental security requirements.
 Since this is a "high-priority", "high-visibility" project with a revenue incentive of 30%, it is important to demonstrate compliance with all necessary regulations.
-It is also worth nothing that currently, the company does not have any controls in place which are government compliant.
+It's worth nothing that currently, the company doesn't have any controls that are government compliant.

 The framework covers a wide range of policy areas.
-The policies are matched to an according UK standards, such as NCSC guidelines, the Data Protection Act 2018 [@govuk2018], and NIST controls, to name a few.
+The policies are matched to an according UK standards, such as NCSC guidelines, the Data Protection Act 2018 [@govuk2018], and NIST controls.

 Integrating this framework into the IT infrastructure, will not only secure the company's assets but also guarantee that it satisfies contracts with the UK Government.
 The report will address policies which are marked as "$High$" within the framework, as well as key security controls to deal with them, and a high-level implementation plan to practically meet the criteria of this framework.

-The recommendations provided by the framework, if adopted correctly by the company, can demonstrate competence in its information security practices, risk mitigation, and form a security foundation for the company that will help with future contracts.
+The recommendations provided by the framework, if adopted correctly by the company, can demonstrate competence in information security practices, risk mitigation, and form a security foundation for the company that will help with future contracts.

 # 2 High priority policies and procedures

 ## 2.1 Access Control Policy

-An Access Control Policy ensures that only authorised individuals of the organisation can access components of the IT infrastructure, data, systems, and applications based on their permissions and business needs.
+An Access Control Policy ensures that only authorised individuals of the organisation can access components of the IT infrastructure, data, and systems based on their permissions and business needs.
 By enforcing the principle of least privilege in line with Article 5 of GDPR [@intersoftconsulting2], it will limit access rights for users to perform their necessary functions.
 Deliberating excess permissions can increase risks of insider threats and potentially result in data breaches.
 Specifically, this applies to the Active Directory environment, ERP applications, email servers, and all endpoint devices.

 This policy is in alignment with access control requirements detailed in the NIST Special Publication 800-171 [@nist2020] and the UK Government Security Policy Framework [@govuk2022].
 Key elements of this policy will include:

-- Regular reviews of user access rights with the intention to promote lesser privileges
+- Regular reviews of access rights with the intention to promote lesser privileges
 - Multi-factor authentication algorithms for systems handling sensitive data
 - Stricter controls around admin-level access systems
 - Logging and monitoring mechanisms
 - Swiftly revoking access for terminated employees

-This policy, enforced through technical controls too, is vital for managing which users have access company assets to prevent unathorised access.
+This policy is vital for managing which users have access company assets to prevent unathorised access.

 ## 2.2 Data Protection Policy